 Step 3: Install VirtualBox and Extension Pack

 To install the macOS 10.14 on VirtualBox on Windows you will need to have the latest versions of the VirtualBox software.
 You can use either VirtualBox 4.x or 5.x versions.
 Download this and install it on your computer.
 Ensure that you download the Windows version.

 Step 4: Create a New Virtual Machine

 Open VirtualBox and at the top of the Window, click on the “new” button.
 This will open a wizard that will help you through the virtual machine creation process.
 Throughout this process, you will be asked to provide various kinds of information.
 Provide the virtual machine name as macOS 10.14 Mojave and the type as Mac OS X. The version is macOS 10.14.
 Click on “continue” and on the next page, set the RAM to allocate to this time machine.
 The best choice is to choose RAM that is 50% to 65% of the whole RAM your computer has.
 This will enable the virtual machine to operate optimally.

-Next, you will be required to specify the hard disk to use.
-Choose “use an existing virtual hard disk file” then open the “macOS Mojave 10.14.vmdk” file.
-Click on the “Finish” button and the virtual machine will be created.
+Next, you will be required to specify the Hard Disk to use.
+Choose “Create Virtual Hard Disk” then select size of your virtual disk (100GB).
+Click on the “Create” button and the virtual machine will be created.

 Step 5: Edit the Virtual Machine

 Open the just created virtual machine and click on the “Settings” button.
 In the “System” category open the “motherboard” tab.
-Check the box next to “Enable EFI” and change chipset to IHC9 or PIIX3.
+Check the box next to “Enable EFI” and change chipset to PIIX3.